Living on Campus

 Hall Programming Fee

 During the first semester of residence each year, the student will be charged an annual residence hall programming fee, which is non-refundable after check-in.
-This entire fee is allocated to the respective hall government, the Residence Hall Association and Residence Life staff for programming.
+This entire fee is allocated to the Residence Life staff and students to ensure activities meet the changing student needs and support the BU Be Well student experience.

 Length of Contract

-The room and board contract for the residence halls is for one academic year, or the remaining portion thereof.
-The length of contract for the Apartment Village and University Terrace is from August 1 to May 31, or the remaining portion thereof.
-If the student does not register for the second semester, and completes an “Intent to Vacate Notice” in the Office of Residence Life on or before December 1, the contract may be terminated as of the end of the first semester.
-If the notice is not received by the Residence Life by December 1, the $100 housing deposit will be forfeited.
+The room and board contract is for one academic year, or the remaining portion thereof.
+The length of contract for University Apartments is from August 1 to Spring Graduation Day, or the remaining portion thereof.
+If the student does not register for the second semester, and completes a “Notification of Housing Contract Cancellation” on or before December 1/June 1, the contract may be terminated as of the end of the semester.
+If the notice is not received by the Residence Life by December 1/June 1, the $100 housing reservation fee will be forfeited.

-All students are required to purchase a meal plan when contracting for housing in the university residence halls (excluding University Terrace and the Apartment Village).
+All students are required to purchase a meal plan when contracting for housing in the university residence halls (excluding junior and seniors in Apartment Communities).
 The board privileges provided are available only to students who have purchased a meal plan and may not be sold, loaned, assigned or given away.
-Meals are provided by Butler Dining Services.
+Meals are provided by Butler Dining.

-To change a meal plan, contact the Residence Life office, Atherton Union, room 303.
-Meal plans may only be changed within the first 2 weeks after classes have started of each semester.
+To change a meal plan, click here.
+Meal plans may only be changed within the first 7 days after classes have started of each semester.

-Students with special dietary needs should see the food service director.
+Students with special dietary needs should contact the Executive Director of Student Living and Learning.

 Butler University shall accept no responsibility for the theft or loss of monies, valuables or other personal effects of the student.
 The University cannot assume responsibility for loss of, or damage to, personal property, for failure or interruption of utilities, or injury to persons.
-Students are encouraged to make sure that their personal property is covered by their own insurance.
+Students are encouraged to make sure that their personal property is covered by their own insurance or purchase a student renter's insurance policy.

 If a student withdraws from Butler and the residence hall during the academic year, he/she may be entitled to a refund of some room and/or board charges.
 Refunds are based upon the date the student officially vacates the residence hall, including completing proper checkout procedures and returns all keys.
 All refunds are made to the student’s account with the University.